tomcatmanager/tomcatmanager/CONTRIBUTING.rst

 When the test suite deploys applications, it will be at the path returned by the ``safe_path`` fixture in ``conftest.py``.
 You can modify that fixture if for some reason you need to deploy at a different path.

-The ``url``, ``user``, and ``password`` options describe the location and credentials for the Tomcat server you wish to use.

-The ``warfile`` parameter is the full path to a war file on the server.
-There is a simple war file in ``tests/war/sample.war`` which you can copy to the server if you don't have a war file you want to use.
-If you don't copy the war file, or if you don't specify the ``warfile`` parameter, or the path you provide doesn't point to a valid war file, several of the tests will fail.

-The ``contextfile`` parameter is the full path to a context XML file, which gives you an alternative way to specify additional deployment information to the Tomcat Server.
-There is a simple context file in ``tests/war/context.xml`` which you can copy to the server if you don't have a context file you want to use.
-If you don't copy the context file, or if you don't specify the ``contextfile`` parameter, or the path you provide doesn't point to a valid context file, several of the tests will fail.
-The path in your context file will be ignored, but you must specify a docBase attribute which points to a real war file.

 Code Quality